robtweed/node-mwire/README.md

 On the client system you need to install *Node.js*, the *redis-node* client and the *node-mwire* extension as described earlier.

-On the Cache back-end system, you need to do the following:
+On the Cach&#233; back-end system, you need to do the following:

 - install EWD for Cach&#233; (build 827 or later): [http://www.mgateway.com/ewd.html](http://www.mgateway.com/ewd.html)